Skip to main content

 Didi Dmanisi

-Didi Dmanisi is a historical village in the Dmanisi municipality, located on the banks of the Mashavera River, in the footsteps of ancient civilizations.
+Didi Dmanisi is an agricultural village in the Dmanisi municipality, situated along the Mashavera River in the Kvemo Kartli region.

 What to do